Albert Corey

 Albert Louis Corey (16 April 1878 – 3 August 1926) was a French athlete who competed at the 1904 Summer Olympics held in St. Louis, Missouri, United States.
 He won a silver medal in the marathon race and also won a silver medal as a member of the Chicago Athletic Association team in the four-mile team race.

+In the early 2020s, Corey's story was researched by Meursault municipal councillor and amateur historian Clément Genty, who traced period newspaper reports and lobbied Olympic authorities regarding Corey's nationality.
+In 2023, a separate challenge to the marathon's final classification was raised following the discovery of period American newspaper reports; the International Society of Olympic Historians subsequently credited the individual silver medal to France rather than the United States on its Olympedia database.